Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Introduction

 In subsequent work towards understanding list decodability beyond the Johnson radius, natural variants of Reed-Solomon codes, such as the Folded Reed-Solomon (FRS) codes and Multiplicity codes were studied.
-In a seminal work, Guruswami \& Rudra \cite{GuruswamiR2008}, building on the work of Parvaresh and Vardy \cite{ParvareshV2005}, showed that FRS codes are (algorithmically) list decodable \emph{far} beyond the Johnson radius, in fact all the way upto capacity.
+In a seminal work, Guruswami \& Rudra \cite{GuruswamiR2008}, building on the work of Parvaresh and Vardy \cite{ParvareshV2005}, showed that FRS codes are (algorithmically) list-decodable \emph{far} beyond the Johnson radius, in fact all the way upto capacity.
 In subsequent works, Guruswami \& Wang \cite{GuruswamiW2013} and Kopparty \cite{Kopparty2015} showed that multiplicity codes also have this amazing list-decoding property upto capacity.
-More recently, Kopparty, Ron-Zewi, Saraf \& Wootters \cite{KoppartyRSW2023} showed the surprising fact that these codes continue to have constant list size even as they approach list-decoding capacity.
+More recently, Kopparty, Ron-Zewi, Saraf \& Wootters \cite{KoppartyRSW2023} showed the surprising fact that these codes are list-decodable with \emph{constant} list size even as they approach list-decoding capacity.
 Moreover, they showed that the list-decoding algorithm of Guruswami \& Wang can be combined with an efficient \emph{pruning} procedure that gives an efficient list-decoding algorithm for FRS and multiplicity codes up to capacity with constant list size.
-In this work, we design significantly faster algorithms for list-decoding these codes from close to list-decoding capacity.
-In particular, the time complexity of our algorithms is nearly linear in the block length of the code.
+In this work, we design significantly faster algorithms for list decoding these codes from close to list-decoding capacity.

-We start by defining these codes and discussing the state of art for their list-decoding properties, before stating our results formally.
-We start with FRS codes.
+We start by defining FRS and multiplicity codes, before stating our results formally.